martincostello/blog/source/2015-06-21-why-i-switched-from-wordpress-to-middleman.md

 Migrating to SQL Server it is then.
 Let's get started.
 Step one: where the hell is the website source?

-As everything had been set up for me in the Azure wizard, I'd never actually seen the website source itself, well, ever.
+As everything had been set up for me in the Azure wizard, I'd never actually seen the website source itself ever.
 Better get it then, which is pretty simple.
 I just had to FTP into the IIS website's directory in Azure and pull it out.

 Great I've got the source, now what do I do?
 Well I better put it in source control somewhere before I start tinkering.
 That way I can rollback if I mess everything up, plus I can setup a test slot somewhere where I can do testing without worrying about screwing up my "production" MySQL database.
 Azure has a nice [deploy from Git workflow](https://azure.microsoft.com/en-gb/documentation/articles/web-sites-publish-source-control/) so I'll go with a Git repo to look after it.
 There's some private configuration data for the site to run in Azure though (like connection strings) so I don't want it publicly available.
 GitHub don't allow private repositories for free but Visual Studio Online is always private, supports Git and is [free for up to 5 users](https://www.visualstudio.com/en-us/products/visual-studio-online-pricing-vs.aspx).
 I'm only one person, so great, sounds like the perfect fit.
 I'll get all the code checked in and branch and get to work then.